jack298/PingR/README.md

 # PingR
-Simple IP scanner based on Perl
+Simple IP scanner based on Perl - NOT FINISHED